IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 # Tokenized Sharing Overview

 In UID2, tokenized sharing means sharing UID2 tokens with authorized sharing participants.
 The tokens can be generated in either of the following ways:
-- By encrypting raw UID2s.
+- By encrypting raw UID2s into UID2 tokens.
-- Token generation directly from DII.
+- By generating UID2 tokens directly from [DII](../ref-info/glossary-uid.md#gl-dii).

 Tokenized sharing is required for sharing in the bid stream or via pixels, but you can use it in any sharing use case.